9 LAFD firefighters injured after explosion in Wilmington area

 The dramatic explosion was caught by a resident's Ring camera who lived nearby.

 Firefighters originally responded to a semi-truck fire in the 1100 block of North Alameda Street near Henry Ford Avenue around 7 a.m.
-Instead of diesel fuel, the semi-truck was running on two 100-gallon tanks of compressed natural gas.
+The semi-truck was running on two 100-gallon tanks of compressed natural gas, instead of diesel fuel.

 When crews approached the truck to put out the flames, one of the tanks exploded due to pressurized cylinders.
 The blast happened about six minutes after firefighters arrived to the scene.

 The second tank did not explode and is a minor threat since the tank is still emitting gas, said Erik Scott, Los Angeles City Fire Captain.
-LAFD Hazard material specialist was at the scene to monitor the air.
+LAFD Hazard material specialist was at the scene to monitor the air and firefighters set up a 500-foot perimeter around the location of the blast.

+Los Angeles Fire Department Chief Kristin Crowley spoke at press conference after she visited with the firefighters injured in the explosion and said it was something she will never forget.

+Crowley continued to say how she is "reminded of how heroic our members are and that each and every day they are putting themselves in harm's way to provide an incredible level of expertise and professionalism to the people that we serve."

 for more features.